readthedocs/readthedocs.org/docs/user/guides/search-analytics.rst

-How To Use Search Analytics
+How to use search analytics
 ===========================

 In this guide, you can learn to use Read the Docs' built-in search analytics for your documentation project.